 1. Exercise can make you more resilient against wounds, diseases and infections

 Working out isn’t just good for keeping in shape.
 Staying fit will enhance your immune system and keep your heart healthy.
-This can increase your longevity and quality of life, by reducing the risk of developing chronic conditions including heart disease, many types of cancer, type 2 diabetes and dementia[1]
+This can increase your longevity and quality of life, by reducing the risk of developing chronic conditions including heart disease, many types of cancer, type 2 diabetes and dementia[1].

 Physical activity has also been shown to provide many benefits to patients who are healing from wounds and infections.
 Exercise decreases the levels of cell-damaging free radicals and inflammation markers in the blood.
 Evidence indicates that when injuries are less inflamed, they are less painful and heal more efficiently[2].